The Power of Crowdfunding: How to Raise Money for Funeral Costs Online

 Check with a tax professional to understand if your donations will be taxed.

 There are other avenues to explore if you decide online fundraising is not for you.
 You can consider approaching charities that are known to help with funeral expenses.
-If your loved one was a vet, you can investigate Veterans Death Benefits.
+If your loved one was a Veteran, you can investigate Veterans Death Benefits.
 And be sure to check and see if there is an insurance policy.
 A life insurance policy may be used to cover the funeral cost.
 Sometimes, a person’s employer may offer survivor’s benefits, and Social Security will pay a small amount to the surviving spouse, explains Investopedia.

 If you are considering donating to others, the Better Business Bureau offers this advice on doing so safely, including reading the fine print, knowing the people or organizations behind the campaign, and being careful about your personal data.
 It’s good to understand the potential pitfalls of online fundraising, even if you are the receiver, so you can choose a safe place for your friends and family to contribute to.